This is the second story in my Irregulars universe. The first story, which introduces the universe, is Irregular Investigation,

 No, but we better be in Nashville in two days.

 Nashville looks nothing like it did before the aliens invaded, but that’s what happens to a city after three major battles in less than seven years.
 The First Battle of Nashville was one of the first battles between the Demnisen and the Americans.
 The Demnisen sent their shock brigade up against a mixed force of American regulars and National Guard.
 It was a crushing defeat for the Americans who were slaughtered to the last person.
 The Demnisen weren’t big on prisoners.
 A couple of years later, the first large coalition of Irregular cells tried to push the Demnisen out of the city.
 The Second Battle of Nashville ended with everything west of the Cumberland in human hands and both sides suffering pretty horrific casualties.
 I should know.
 I died in that fight.
-The final battle for Nashville was a lightning attack by Liberation’s North American Force on the few remaining alien holdouts in the city.The Demnisen were wiped out.
-The last vestiges of Old Nashville was reduced to rubble.
+The final battle for Nashville was a lightning attack by Liberation’s North American Sector Forces on the few remaining alien holdouts in the city.The Demnisen were wiped out in less than a week.
+The attack was so furious and overpowering that the last vestiges of Old Nashville were reduced to rubble.
 New Nashville was slowly rising from the ashes of the once great city.

-The transit center was in the center of New Nashville, right in the middle of Liberation Square.
+The transit center was in the center of Nashville, right in the middle of Liberation Square.
 Across the street was the government tower and the hospital tower.
-Completing the square was the university tower housing the University of Nashville and the Nashville History Museum.
-Liberation Square was dwarfed by the half-dozen five hundred meter tall community towers.
+Completing the square was the civic tower housing the University of Nashville and the Nashville History Museum.
+Liberation Square was overshadowed by the half-dozen five-hundred-meter tall community towers standing just beyond the square.
 A dozen more were in various stages of construction.
-Yup, New Nashville was going to be another example of Liberation’s commitment to the “community living” model.
+Yup, the new Nashville was going to be another example of Liberation’s commitment to the "community living" model.
 People living and working in self-contained towers with little need to venture beyond their walls.
 All comfortable, safe, and controlled.
 Those towers made me nauseous.

 "Where are we going, Kate?"
 I asked.